 From what the inspector of social services observed, there was evidence that the residents living in the centre received good quality care and support.
-Some improvements were required regarding maintenance of the premises and arrangements for the review of restrictive practices and personal plans.
+Some improvements were required regarding the bedroom facilities for two residents in one of the houses and for maintenance in both houses.